 Stephan Vanfleteren Stephan Vanfleteren has been an internationally acclaimed photographer for 30 years.
-He studied photography at the LUCA School of Arts in Brussels, worked as a freelance photographer for De Morgen from 1993 to 2009, and is co-founder and art director of Publisher Kannibaal/Hannibal.
+He studied photography at the LUCA School of Arts in Brussels, worked as a freelance photographer for De Morgen from 1993 to 2009, and is co-founder and art director of publishing house Kannibaal/Hannibal.
 Since 2010 he has been a guest lecturer at the Royal Academy of Fine Arts Ghent.
 He is known for his black and white portraits and reportage at home and abroad.
-His work is characterized by sobriety and character photography.
-Vanfleteren expresses desire in his work and he provokes thought with light and dark, black and white.
-He connects past and present, life and death, concrete and nature, grief and hope, defeat and resilience, loneliness and togetherness with the four primal elements as a background: fire, water, earth and air.
+His work is characterised by sobriety and character photography.
+Vanfleteren expresses desire in his work and provokes thought with light and dark, white and black.
+He connects past and present, life and death, concrete and nature, grief and hope, defeat and resilience, loneliness and togetherness with the four primal elements as a background: water, earth, fire and air.
 Each of his initiatives is preceded by careful observation and critical analysis of the subject and is underpinned by authentic humanist values.

-Dirk Braeckman is internationally appreciated and renowned as a photographer, sculptor (e.g. Over the Edges in 2000) and pictorial artist who seeks interfaces and cross-fertilization with the other art expressions.
+Dirk Braeckman Dirk Braeckman is internationally appreciated and renowned as a photographer, sculptor and pictorial artist who seeks interfaces and cross-fertilization with other art forms.
 He studied at the Royal Academy of Fine Arts in Ghent from 1977 to 1981.
-In 1982 he co-founded the Galerie XYZ in Ghent together with Carl De Keyzer.
+In 1982 he co-founded the Galerie XYZ in Ghent with Carl De Keyzer.
 Between 1994 and 1997 he taught photography at the National Higher Institute for Fine Arts in Antwerp, and in 1999 he was a lecturer at the Jan van Eyck Academy in Maastricht.
-Former Flemish minister Sven Gatz commissioned Dirk Braeckman to represent Belgium at the 57th international art exhibition La Biennale di Venezia from 13 May to 26 November 2017.
-Like an explorer/scout, Braeckman seeks out the boundaries in photography.
-He pushes them and invites us to explore the multilayered meaning of his art.
-Braeckman also invites the viewer to embark on his own quest and gives him the freedom to interpret.
+Former Flemish minister Sven Gatz commissioned Braeckman to represent Belgium at the 57th international art exhibition La Biennale di Venezia from in 2017.
+Like an explorer, Braeckman seeks out the boundaries in photography.
+He pushes them and invites us to explore the multi-layered meaning of his art.
+Braeckman also invites the viewer to embark on their own quest and gives them the freedom to interpret.

-Sicco Wittermans Spokes person Vrije Universiteit Brussel Sicco Wittermans Spokes person Vrije Universiteit Brussel Vrije Universiteit Brussel is an internationally oriented university in Brussels, the heart of Europe.
+Sicco Wittermans Woordvoerder en persrelaties Vrije Universiteit Brussel Vrije Universiteit Brussel is an internationally oriented university in Brussels, the heart of Europe.
 By providing excellent research and education on a human scale, VUB wants to make an active and committed contribution to a better society.

 Press - Vrije Universiteit Brussel